Last Updated on by

 What is ketosis?
 Is it good for me?

 Ketosis is the state that occurs when your body does not have enough carbohydrates to digest to produce energy and burns fats instead.
 The idea is that, by depriving your body of carbohydrates, your body will instead be directed to burn excess fat.
-To get to ketosis, you normally need to stay under fifty grams of carbohydrates every day.
+To get to ketosis, you normally need to stay under fifty grams of net carbs every day.
 For anyone without a special health condition, like diabetes, it takes about four to five days to enter ketosis.

 Benefits of Keto Diet